ISISComputingGroup/ibex_developers_manual/Autostart-IBEX-on-Computer-Restart.md

 # Windows Server 2012 R2

+*This appears to work but doesn't because the user does not have interactive mode permissions.
+There is a ticket to sort this out*

 To make the ibex server restart when the computer restart do the following:

 1. Ensure that the user who will run IBEX server has "log on as batch job" rights